UCINE/B2BRSM/README.md

 ### 5.12 Number of sudo usage

-In order to obtain the number of commands that are executed with sudo, we will use the jornalctl command, which is a tool that is responsible for collecting and managing system logs.
-Then we will put ```_COMM=sudo``` in order to filter the entries by specifying their path.
-In our we put ```_COMM``` since it refers to an executable script.
-Once we have filtered the search and only the sudo logs appear, we still have to filter a little more since when you start or close the root session it also appears in the log, so to finish filtering we will put a ```grep COMMAND``` and so only the command lines will appear.
-Finally we will put ```wc-l``` so that the lines are listed.
-The entire command is as follows: ```journalctl _COMM=sudo | grep COMMAND | wc-l)```.
-To verify that it works correctly we can run the command in the terminal, put a command that includes sudo and run the command again and it should increase the number of sudo executions.
+In order to obtain the number of commands that are executed with sudo, we will just cat the sudo log file using ```cat /var/log/sudo/sudo.log | grep -a COMMAND | wc -l``` and we will put a ```grep COMMAND``` and so only the command lines will appear. and we will finally list the lines by ```wc-l```  To verify that it works correctly we can run the command in the terminal, put a command that includes sudo and run the command again and it should increase the number of sudo executions.

 ### 5.13 End result of the script